Lock It Down! 10 Ways to Secure Your WordPress Site from Hackers

 “Limit logins” is not the only plugin that does this, either.
 You can use one like Sucuri Scanner (which is a comprehensive security plugin) and enable the feature.

-4. Keep everything updated all the time
+4. Hackers go for the old versions of WordPress first.
+Keep everything updated all the time!

 Your WordPress software needs to remain updated.
 There are many times that I log into a client’s dashboard and I see they’re still on a version of WordPress from 2 rounds ago.
 That isn’t good because these updates come with bug patches and everything.
 Leaving yours in an old version leaves you susceptible to being compromised.